adrienckr/adrienckr/README.md

-Proud Israeli-American engineer and entrepreneur
+Proud American engineer and entrepreneur